The Broken (film): Plot

 Scared, Gina runs into the bathroom and locks the door.
-Someone jiggles the door knob from outside and pounds on the door trying to break it open, but Gina gets out through the bathroom window.
-Suddenly, the door breaks open and a man looking exactly like Stefan walks into the room.
-We then see Gina running down the street and into a phone booth where she relives parts of her day and picks up the phone receiver and calls her brother, Daniel.
-Gina explains everything to Daniel about the woman she saw who looks like her and that she followed the woman to her flat.
+Someone jiggles the doorknob from outside and pounds on the door trying to break it open, but Gina gets out through the bathroom window.
+Suddenly, the door breaks open, and a man looking exactly like Stefan walks into the room.
+We then see Gina running down the street and into a phone booth, where she relives parts of her day, picks up the receiver, and calls her brother, Daniel.
+Gina explains to Daniel everything about the woman she saw who looks like her and how she followed her to her flat.
 Daniel realizes that Gina is talking about her own home and tells Gina that's where she lives.
 Gina ends the call.
-Daniel hangs the phone up, turns and sees broken mirror pieces on the floor.
-Puzzled, he walks further into the apartment when he begins to hear scrubbing noises and follows the sound to the bathroom where he sees Kate scrubbing the blood stained floor.
-Daniel calls to Kate who stands up and they look at each other with no emotion.
+Daniel hangs up the phone, turns, and sees broken pieces of a mirror on the floor.
+Puzzled, he walks further into the apartment when he begins to hear scrubbing noises and follows the sound to the bathroom, where he sees Kate scrubbing the blood-stained floor.
+Daniel calls Kate, who stands up, and they look at each other with no emotion.

 Gina arrives at her flat and is let in the building by the night watchman.
-Gina gets a spare key to her apartment from him and he asks if he should make her another key to which she replies no, she has another set somewhere.
+Gina gets a spare key to her apartment from him, and he asks if he should make her another key, to which she replies no, she has another set somewhere.
 Gina continues to her flat and quietly walks in.
 When she goes into the bathroom, Gina finds a dead body of herself with a plastic bag over her head.
-Gina pulls the bag off the duplicate's head, which causes previously suppressed memories she had been struggling to remember to come flooding back to her.
-Gina backs up, crying, looks up and suddenly remembers coming home, seeing something that frightened her.
-She drops her wallet, glass breaks and she sees herself putting the plastic bag over her head and murdering the real Gina.
-More memories flit by as Gina processes everything, then she goes to the living room window which she looks out and down at her father, John, who is standing on the sidewalk looking up at her.
+Gina pulls the bag off the duplicate's head, causing previously suppressed memories she had been struggling to recall to flood back to her.
+Gina backs up, crying, looks up, and suddenly remembers coming home, seeing something that frightened her.
+She drops her wallet, the glass breaks, and she sees herself putting the plastic bag over her head and murdering the real Gina.
+More memories flit by as Gina processes everything, then she goes to the living room window, looks out, and down at her father, John, who is standing on the sidewalk looking up at her.

-The film concludes as Mirror Gina is examining x-rays of herself showing that she too now has Situs Inversus, implying that the patient from the beginning of the film along with others are also being replaced by doppelgangers from the other side of the mirror.
-Daniel comes to see Gina at the hospital, but realizes that she has been replaced similar to how Gina earlier realized that Stefan was not Stefan anymore.
+The film concludes as Mirror Gina examines x-rays of herself, revealing that she, too, now has Situs Inversus, implying that the patient from the beginning of the film, along with others, is also being replaced by doppelgangers from the other side of the mirror.
+Daniel comes to see Gina at the hospital, but realizes she has been replaced, much as Gina had earlier realized that Stefan was no longer Stefan.
 Daniel runs away as Mirror Gina stares at him and smiles.
 Mirror Gina is then seen driving her car to destinations unknown while smiling eerily.